Presenters from our 2023 Performance Voice Conference are listed below. Stay tuned for details on 2024 as they come!!

 - Non-Financial Disclosures: Dr. Maxfield is a founding member of the Pan American Vocology Association (PAVA) and also served on the planning committee for the Utah Performance Voice Conference.

-- Non-Financial Disclosures: Dr. Roy is a member of ASHA as well as ASHA’s Special Interest Group 3: Voice and Upper Airway Disorders and served on the planning committee for the Utah Performance Voice Conference.
+- Non-Financial Disclosures: Dr. Pierce is a member of ASHA and the planning committee for the Utah Performance Voice Conference.

 Breanne Schiffer, MD, MPH, is an Assistant Professor of Otolaryngology-Head and Neck Surgery.
 She is a board-certified otolaryngologist and fellowship-trained Laryngologist.
 Dr. Schiffer’s expertise includes evaluation and surgical and medical care of the voice.